aMollusk/webpack-wordpress/README.md

 ## Get started on this and be hella rad

 1. You'll need a server, a database, and PHP.
-Install XAMPP started.
-[Install XAMPP](https://www.apachefriends.org/index.html)
+[Install XAMPP started](https://www.apachefriends.org/index.html).
 2. When it installs, open up the control panel and start Apache server and PHPMyAdmin/MaridaDB.
 3. Your directory lives at `/Applications/XAMPP/htdocs/ANY_DIRECTORY_YOU_LIKE` - Mac only.
 4. Unzip [Wordpress](https://wordpress.org/download/) in to that directory.